CURRICULUM VITAE

 Professor, Department of Sociology

-Director, Durham Research Methods
+Director, Durham Research

-Co-Director, Wolfson Research Institute
+Co-Director, Wolfson Research

-for Health and Wellbeing
+Institute for Health and Wellbeing Durham University, UK

-Northeastern Ohio Medical University, USA
+Adjunct Professor of Psychiatry, Northeastern Ohio Medical University, US

 Phone: +44 (0) 191 33 42232